mozillascience/fellows-class-2016/danielle/20170107_elevator_pitch_mozilla.md

 * Try rearranging your words in a manner that allows you to use less of them.
 * There are a couple articles linked in the “Helpful Resources” section at the bottom that have some more advice.

-*3-4 sentence Draft
+**3-4 sentence Draft**
-Hi!
+>Hi!
 I'm Danielle.
 I am a 2016 Mozilla Science Fellow and I'm working to improve policies that govern data across the research lifecycle.
 Right now, policies often incentivize closed science, for example IP policies that restrict data sharing, or P&T policies that ignore open source software contributions.
 Early career researchers need education and support to effectively advocate for policies that support today's research outputs.
-By promoting open data-friendly policy standards, developing educational tools, and a policy project support netowrk, I can help scientists participate in the policy makign process at multiple levels.
+By promoting open data-friendly policy standards, developing educational tools, and a policy project support netowrk, I can help scientists participate in the policy making process at multiple levels.

 **B. Set the tone and review your language.
 (10-15 minutes)**